bifravst/bifravst/docs/azure/GettingStarted.md

 ## Deploy the solution to your account

 > Note: since we will be using Azure Active Directory B2C it is recommended to
-> set up Bifravst in a dedicated account.
+> set up Bifravst in a dedicated subscription.

+Go to the Subscriptions blade, and add a new subscription for Bifravst, copy the subscript id.

+    export SUBSCRIPTION_ID=0aef5c04-9e9c-4275-9ccf-e719842d082d

 Authenticate the CLI: